 Transition Planning: Freshman Year

 Freshman year is a time to adjust to the expectations and demands of high school.
-Your first priority should be to develop good study habits and succeed in your classes.
+The first priority should be to develop good study habits and succeed in classes.
 This is also a time to identify areas of interest.
-The transition activities this year will encourage you to identify areas of interest and then to begin to explore them through research, coursework, and extra-curricular activities.
+The transition activities this year will encourage students to identify areas of interest and then to begin to explore them through research, coursework, and extra-curricular activities.

-- Develop strong study skill and work hard to get solid grades.
+- Develop strong study skills and work hard to get solid grades.

 - When selecting electives, be willing to try new courses and expand your skill set.